Philadelphia Phillies Baseball - Phillies News, Scores, Stats, Rumors & More - ESPN

 Shortstops, shortstops and more shortstops.
 Oh, and some future aces, too.
 Which stars of tomorrow landed in today's top tier of prospects?

-The Phillies have agreed to a minor league contract with Ryan Hanigan and invited the catcher to major-league spring training.
+The Phillies have agreed to a minor league contract with Ryan Hanigan and invited the catcher to major league spring training.

 Andy MacPhail and Matt Klentak seem to be working from the Cubs' blueprint for collecting talent and payroll flexibility, The Phils aren't expected to contend, but they'll need some of their young players to turn the corner this year.
 Olney: Who's under pressure in 2017?
 (Insider)